Under the Shadow: Plot

-In 1980s war-torn post-revolutionary Tehran, former medical student Shideh is barred from resuming her studies because of her involvement with student leftist groups.
+In 1980s war-torn post-revolutionary Tehran, medical student Shideh is barred from resuming her studies because of her involvement with leftist groups.
 She gets rid of her medical textbooks, but keeps a book of medical physiology given to her by her deceased mother.
-As the war intensifies, she elects to stay in the city with her daughter, Dorsa, despite the protests of her husband Iraj, a doctor called into military service.
+As the war intensifies, she elects to stay in the city with her daughter, Dorsa, despite the protests of her husband Iraj, who is called into military service.
 Iraj wants Shideh to stay with his parents in a safer part of the country, but she refuses.
 Iraj promises Dorsa that her favorite doll, Kimia, will protect her.

 A boy moves in with the neighboring Ebrahimi family, who are his cousins; his parents were killed in an attack.
 During a shelling, he whispers something into Dorsa's ear and hands her a charm to ward off evil spirits.
-Dorsa tells her mother that the boy talked about the legend of the Djinn; Shideh throws the charm away.
+Dorsa tells her mother that the boy talked about the legend of the Djinn.
 She visits Mrs. Ebrahimi, who reveals that the boy has been mute since the death of his parents.
-Dorsa develops a fever and she and Shideh are plagued by nightmares.
-Shideh's PTSD grows worse from the trauma of living in a warzone but she is in denial.

 A missile strikes their building and Kimia goes missing in the commotion.
-Dorsa's behavior becomes more disturbed; she insists there is a strange presence in the house, and repeatedly tries to get into the upper floor, believing that Kimia is there.
+Dorsa's behavior becomes more disturbed; she insists there is a strange presence in the house, and tries to get into the upper floor, believing that Kimia is there.
 The neighbors begin to leave to escape the fighting.
 Mrs. Ebrahimi warns Shideh that djinns can possess humans, and will steal a beloved personal item of their victims.
 The Ebrahimis leave too and Dorsa and Shideh are the only two inhabitants left in the building.
-Shideh's own items start to go missing.
-Her nightmares escalate to visions involving a chador that moves like a ghost.
-Dorsa admits to seeing the same apparitions.
+Shideh's nightmares escalate to visions involving a chador that moves like a ghost.
 Shideh finally wants to leave but Dorsa refuses until Kimia is found.
-Shideh receives a call seemingly from Iraj but the caller begins to berate her for being a poor mother.
 Shideh finds a mutilated Kimia, which upsets Dorsa, so she repairs Kimia with tape.
 When they are about to leave though, another air raid siren goes off.

 While going down to the shelter, she hears Dorsa's screams.
 She panics, believing that the Dorsa she left with is an apparition, and returns home to find the real one.
 She sees Dorsa under their bed but discovers that it is an apparition.
 Escaping to the shelter, she finds the real Dorsa.
 The two are attacked by the chador apparition and escape to the car.
 Shideh drives them to Iraj's parents.
 However, it is revealed that Kimia's detached head was left behind and Shideh's medical textbook is still in the djinn's possession, implying they may still be harassed.